-The only things I didn’t make myself were my katana and wakizashi, the daisho that held them, a matching tanto, and a sai.
+The only things I didn’t make myself were my katana and wakizashi, a matching tanto, and a sai.
 Dad gave them to me for my eighth birthday.
 Dad never gave many details, but said that he bought them from someone he met while he was on R&R in Japan.
 He also bought a similar, unsharpened set, and a bokuto.

 For years the daisho sat reverently on a small stand in the living room, tips of the blades always pointed to our right as we looked at it.
 Dad didn’t know why, it was just the way the man who forged the sword told him it was supposed to be done.
 He complied out of respect for the master sword maker who made and sold him the weapons.
 Once Dad gave it to me, the daisho rested in my bedroom atop a special cherry wood stand.
 I fashioned that stand under the watchful eye of, and with a great deal of assistance from, one of Dad’s friends who built furniture.

 Dad gave me the wooden practice sword for my seventh birthday and I didn’t let it out of my sight for a month; I even slept with it, much to the chagrin and amusement of my parents.
 I also gained a second martial arts instructor to learn iaijutsu, the art of drawing the sword with a slicing attack.